Department of Accounting

 The Department of Accounting prepares students for accounting careers through the following degree programs.

 - Bachelor of Science in Accounting, with concentrations in Financial Analysis, Information Systems, Managerial Accounting and Internal Audit.
 The Bachelor of Science in Accounting is designed to prepare students for Master of Accounting Programs and entry level accounting positions in business and industry.
 Students interested in becoming a Certified Public Accountant (CPA) should plan on pursuing a Master of Accounting degree.

-- Master of Accounting, with concentrations in Enterprise Risk Management and Information Technology.
+- Master of Accounting, with concentrations in enterprise risk management, information technology, and tax strategy.
+Students also may take a course in sustainability.
 The Master of Accounting program is designed to prepare students for entry level positions in professional accounting firms and becoming a Certified Public Accountant (CPA).

 Real World Learning and Research

 The department and our Master of Accounting and undergraduate accounting programs have long-standing relationships with the Big Four and Mid-Market national professional service firms, as well as local and regional firms and corporate accounting professionals across numerous industry sectors.
 Through our ‘meet the firm’ networking programs, classroom presentations and internships, our students come to understanding the diverse aspects of the accounting field and begin to develop their own professional network.